jmartin82/mmock/README.md

 	* *userId*: Creating user id - ex: "guest".
 	* *appId*: Creating application id.

-* *call*: An array of [requests](#request) to be made from the mock.
+* *http*: An array of [requests](#request) to be made from the mock.
 This can be useful if you want to create more than one entity when calling an endpoint - that endpoint may call additional endpoints to init other entities related to this one.
 An example usage can be found in [post-user-orders-call-users.json](config/post-user-orders-call-users.json)

 #### Control (Optional)